labinfo-lncc-br/SpoMAG/README.md

   binary_matrix: Output from build_binary_matrix()

-  model_path: Path to .RData file containing rf_model, svm_model, and meta_model.
+  model_path: Path to .RData file.

 - Output: A dataframe with:
-  RF_Prob: Probability from Random Forest

-  SVM_Prob: Probability from SVM

   Meta_Prediction: Final prediction (Esporulante or Nao_Esporulante)

   Meta_Prob_Esporulante: Ensemble probability of being a spore-former